-NHTSA and EPA have reviewed the engine technology estimates used in NHTSA's MY 2011 CAFE final rule and EPA's 2008 staff report.
+NHTSA and EPA have reviewed the engine technology estimates used in NHTSA's MY 2011 CAFE final rule and EPA's 2008 Staff Report and available comments to the NPRM.
 In doing so NHTSA and EPA reconsidered all available sources and updated the estimates as appropriate.
 The section below describes each of the engine technologies considered for this rulemaking.